Kushy0814/COVision/README.md

-# COVision: Convolutional Neural Network for the Classification of COVID-19 and Non-Viral Pneumonia Using Chest CT Scans and Clinical Symptoms
+# COVision: A Novel Convolutional Neural Network for the Differentiation of COVID-19 From Common Pulmonary Conditions